 2.5 Planned interventions

-This study will involve a quantitative evaluation of aspects of any future vaccination programme (implemented through general practice) to prevent pandemic influenza.
-Vaccine effectiveness will be estimated by linking serology information generated from patients presenting with influenza-like-illness (via swabs on a convenience sampling basis 10 per week per practice) to clinical information generated from primary care and hospitalisation and mortality data.
+This study will involve a quantitative evaluation of aspects of any future vaccination programme (implemented through general practice) to prevent pandemic influenza/ COVID-19.
+Vaccine effectiveness will be estimated by linking serology information generated from patients presenting with influenza-like-/ COVID-19 illness (via swabs on a convenience sampling basis 10 per week per practice) to clinical information generated from primary care and hospitalisation and mortality data.
 Similar information on antivirals (if a well matched antiviral is available) will also be extracted.

 In a sub-study, stored residual biochemistry samples from practices will be used to elucidate important serological information on antibody cross-reactivity.
 This information will be used to inform policy makers, clinicians and the public of the relative benefits of the vaccination programme and help target any vaccine at groups susceptible to infection.